 Maths

-Trinagon, being completely new, has not even begun to be explored !! (by proper mathematicians at least)
+Trinagon, being completely new, has not yet been explored !! (by a proper mathematician at least)

 We would definitely be interested in finding two (or three) algorithms :